stronnag/mwptools/docs/manual/docs/mwp-terrain-avoidance-quick-guide.md

 ![Wire alert](images/ta_wires-2d.png){: width="30%" }
 ![Tower alert](images/ta_wires-3d.png){: width="30%" }

-A replan seems like a good idea, at least adding significant altitude on these legs of the mission.
+A re-plan seems like a good idea, at least adding significant altitude on these legs of the mission.